Hacker News

 So while net profit is the wrong measure, there is no measure that can be used which really is right for "added to shareholder value".

-3 hours ago by hinkley
+4 years ago by hinkley

 The CEO class is still mostly old enough to remember corporate raiders, and of course we have the modern equivalent where groups buy companies, saddle them with debt, and exfiltrate the money long before the company goes bankrupt.